intel/mlir-extensions/docs/rfcs/XeGPU.md

   %at = XeGPU.load_nd %block_a {transpose = [1, 0], vnni_axis = 0, mode = vc} :
      tile<8x16xbf16> into vector<8x8x2bf16>
 ```

-`dpas` does the matrix multiplication on the 2D matrix represented as 2D or 3-d vectors.
-When the input matrix is a lower-precision data type (lower than 32bit), the matrix B must be in VNNI layout, meaning the reduction dimension needs to be split into 2 dimensions and the 3rd inner dimension has multiple data elements fitting the 32bit.
+`dpas` does the matrix multiplication on the 2D matrix represented as 2D or 3D vectors.
+When the input matrix is a lower-precision data type (lower than 32bit), the input vectors uses 3D representation.
+As the matrix B must be in VNNI layout, the reduction dimension needs to be split into 2 dimensions, and the 3rd inner dimension has 2 or 4 data elements fitting the 32bit.
+The result tensor is always in 2D.
 ```mlir
   // WI mapping for vector_a, vector_b, vector_c refer to the sg_mapping associated with tensor_desc
   %vector_c = XeGPU.dpas %vector_a, %vector_b :